 To get an understanding of how everything affects your diabetes, it’s important to gather enough numbers, such as your glucose levels level of activity; and other lifestyle factors, over a period of time.
-When you have these types of data available for your diabetes team during your consultation, they could help shed light on how your diet, lifestyle factors and medication work together to affect your glucose levels.
-Based on this, it could help your diabetes team make Here are some changes that your diabetes team may suggest based on looking at your data:
+When you have this type of data for your diabetes team during your consultation, they could help advise on how your diet, lifestyle factors and medication work together to affect your glucose levels.
+Based on this, it could help your diabetes team make adjustments to Here are some changes that your diabetes team may suggest based on looking at your data:

 by choosing healthier options or minimising some less healthy Lifestyle adjustments such as optimised sleep times, stress-reduction tactics or changes in levels of Your diabetes, your

-If you are, a person living with type 1 diabetes, using your insulin dosing and glucose level records alongside a lifestyle diary, could help explain how the few extra drinks you on your night out, resulted in a drop in your glucose levels (a ‘hypo’) the following fine-tuning your insulin dose and carbohydrate intake in the future to
+If you are, a person living with type 1 diabetes, using your insulin dosing and glucose level records alongside a lifestyle diary, could help explain how the few extra drink that you had on your night out, resulted in a drop in your glucose levels (a ‘hypo’) the fine-tuning your insulin dose and carbohydrate intake in the future to